userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/user-administration.md

 To set different access to directories you can use OU's:

-You can contain custom directories, create a google group, then add the group to the directories.
+You can contain custom directories, create a Google group, then add the group to the directories.

 [![image-1605010726509.png](../../../assets/rG2Sxc83fg9oyJVi-image-1605010726509.png)](../../../assets/rG2Sxc83fg9oyJVi-image-1605010726509.png)